How to Solve Customer Service Issues with Visual Engagement

 The difference between visually walking a customer through a confusing telecom contract and verbally describing a particular line in question is immense.
 Visual communication leads to instant, clear understanding, and in the process builds confidence and reduces frustration.
 Visual engagement empowers the customer rather than escalating dissatisfaction, and is therefore far more likely to result in the successful resolution of customer service problems

 The visual experience is powered by a variety of technological solutions for different use cases.
-Contact centers can choose co-browsing, screensharing or live video assistance for engaging their customers visually in order to solve customer service problems examples , such as resolve billing, payment or proof-related issues.
+Contact centers can choose from a range of solutions for engaging their customers visually in order to solve customer service problems, such as:

-Screen sharing allows agents to view any information or image on the customer’s computer screen.
+Screen sharing is when agents can view any information or image on the customer’s computer screen.
 Once the sharing app is downloaded, agents can request to view a customer’s screen and to take control of the customer’s keyboard and mouse in order to streamline a resolution.
 The session can also be recorded for documentation purposes.

-Example: Customers with questions about their utility contract might abandon the sale, but with screen sharing, agents can walk them through the entire process, ensuring the contract is signed.
+For example, customers with questions about their utility contract might decide to abandon the sale.
+However, with screen sharing, agents can walk them through the entire process, making it easier for them and thereby ensuring the contract is signed.

-Ideal for: When the customer has your native app on your mobile device, eliminating the need for a download.
+Screen sharing is ideal for customer service problem solving when the customer has your native app on their mobile device, eliminating the need for a download.